gabrielespurio/ProjetoBolzoni/replit.md

 ## Overview

-Sistema Bolzoni is a comprehensive business management platform developed by HAVR Tecnologia for Bolzoni Produções, a company specializing in children's recreation and entertainment events.
-The system centralizes administrative and operational management across multiple domains including financial control, inventory management, client relationships, employee scheduling, event coordination, and procurement tracking.
+Sistema Bolzoni is a comprehensive business management platform for Bolzoni Produções, a company specializing in children's recreation and entertainment events.
+Developed by HAVR Tecnologia, the system centralizes administrative and operational management, covering financial control, inventory, client relationships, employee scheduling, event coordination, and procurement.
+It aims to streamline operations and enhance efficiency for the client.

-The application is built as a full-stack TypeScript monorepo with a React frontend and Express backend, designed to run on VPS infrastructure (specifically Contabo Ubuntu 22.04 LTS servers).

 ## User Preferences